8evz0/simpliest_tg_parsing/README.md

 # simpliest_tg_parsing
-The simplest implementation of a parser of data about users of channels/chats (where participants can be seen by all)
+The simplest implementation of a Telegram parser of data about users of channels/chats (where participants can be seen by all)

 DB format:
   [username,user id,access hash,name,group,group id]